mpv-player/mpv/DOCS/man/en/af.rst

     best to use the *Master* volume control of your sound card or the volume knob on your amplifier.

-    This filter has a second feature: It measures the overall maximum sound level and prints out that level when mpv exits.
-This feature currently only works with floating-point data.

     *NOTE*: This filter is not reentrant and can therefore only be enabled once for every audio stream.